Human RightsRefugees & Migration

 Spiritual Execution of Musa Khani

-The late Musa Khani was one of these tall and fruitful date palms that fell to the ground in the storm of recent events and the hot winds that blew from the world of politics toward our economy.
+The late Musa Khani was one of these noble and fruitful palms that fell to the ground in the storm of recent events and the scorching winds that blew from the world of politics toward our economy.

 We have never seen him up close, but we have heard of his work and learned that we were dealing with a great entrepreneur.
-For he built everything from nothing; for forty years earlier, he began as a worker in a small cake bakery, yet he aimed to build a great economic empire.
-He gazed toward open and expansive horizons and was able to free himself from the constraints of traditional and conservative management methods.
-In a land where everyone is bound to their own city and home, he migrated to Isfahan and turned a foreign land into a familiar place, and accomplished a feat that captivated all eyes—alone founding two units of the largest economic enterprises in the province in the food industry sector and creating thousands of jobs.
+Because all that he built was built from nothing; because forty years ago he began as a worker in a small cake-making workshop but aimed to build a great economic empire.
+He looked to open and broad horizons and was able to free himself from the constraints of traditional and conservative management methods.
+In a land where everyone is bound to their hometown and province, he migrated to Isfahan and transformed a foreign land into a familiar one, and he did such work that captured everyone’s eye.
+He alone founded two units of the largest economic enterprises in the province in the field of food industries and created thousands of jobs.

-Unfortunately, like all the misfortunes and disasters that the world of politics has brought upon this country, in the rise and fall of governments and the instability and sometimes the lawlessness resulting from the turning of times, Musa Khani too fell victim to the destructive storm of turmoil in Iran’s economic and political conditions.
-First his leaves fell, then his branches were broken, and finally his robust body fell to the ground.
-Undoubtedly, Musa Khani, like any other person, made mistakes in his economic decisions.
-But there is a difference between a society that, when its entrepreneur makes a mistake and faces difficulties, rises to support him, and a society that when its entrepreneur makes a wrong decision or encounters difficulties in the course of fate and his flourishing period ends, not only abandons him but also throws stones in the way of his salvation.
-Indeed, if a few years earlier, when the Isfahan provincial administrative council had allocated a share from the budget for rescuing troubled enterprises for him, they had not shown narrow-mindedness and political maneuvering, and the council’s decision had been implemented, perhaps Musa Khani and his industry would still be alive today.
-And this was the same Musa Khani who, throughout forty years of economic activity, founded and supported dozens of charitable institutions.
+Unfortunately, like all the misadventures and misfortunes that the world of politics has brought to this country, in the rise and fall of governments and the instability and sometimes lawlessness resulting from this turn of events, Musa Khani too was caught in the destructive storm of turmoil in Iran’s economic and political conditions.
+First his leaves fell, then his branches were broken, and then his robust body fell to the ground.
+Undoubtedly, Musa Khani, like every other person, made mistakes in his economic decisions.
+But there is a difference between a society that, when its entrepreneur makes a mistake and falls into difficulties, rises to support him, and a society that, when its entrepreneur makes a wrong decision or encounters difficulties in the course of time and his flourishing period comes to an end, not only abandons him but also throws stones in the path of his salvation.
+Yes, if a few years ago, when the administrative council of Isfahan province had set aside a share of the budget for rescuing troubled enterprises for him, they had not been narrow-minded and engaged in political maneuvering, and if the council’s decision had been implemented, perhaps Musa Khani and Musa Khani’s industry would still be alive today.
+And this was the same Musa Khani who during forty years of his economic activity established and supported dozens of charitable institutions.
 But when he himself needed the helping hand of others, we abandoned him.

-Musa Khani, by enduring the fierce winds of destructive events that have blown in these years, became a symbol of the oppression of entrepreneurship in this land.
-The entrepreneurs of this land are oppressed because there are still those who do not know the difference between an innovative entrepreneur and an insatiable rent-seeker or a wealthy aristocrat.
-They are oppressed because they see no helping hand around them, only hands that either seek help or make demands.
-They are oppressed because many of our officials still do not know that the true capital for economic advancement in any country, especially our stagnant economy, is enterprising, risk-taking, patient, and innovative entrepreneurs—not oil and gas resources and colorful mines that intoxicate them with pride and make them neglect the hidden treasures among our citizens.
-Therefore, entrepreneurs should not be measured by the value of money, nor should they be held responsible for failures, the vast majority of which stem from the instabilities and mismanagement of the country’s macro-economy.
-They are oppressed because our children know the names of many domestic and international actors, singers, and footballers, but we have not planted the name of any Iranian entrepreneur in their minds.
-They are oppressed because in a world where everyone has grown accustomed to smallness, we cannot bear great people.
-They are oppressed because in an age when legendary corruptions appear successively, distinguishing a true entrepreneur from a corrupt rent-seeker is exceedingly difficult.
+Musa Khani, by enduring the tempests of destructive events that blew in these years, became a symbol of the victimization of entrepreneurship in this land.
+Entrepreneurs in this land are victimized because there are still those who do not distinguish between an innovative entrepreneur and an insatiable rent-seeker or a wealthy aristocrat.
+They are victimized because they see no helping hands around them, but only hands either seeking help or making demands.
+They are victimized because many of our officials still do not know that the main capital for economic advancement in any country, especially our stagnant economy, is risk-taking, patient, and innovative entrepreneurs, not oil and gas resources and colorful mineral deposits that intoxicate them with pride and make them oblivious to the treasures hidden among citizens.
+Therefore, an entrepreneur should not be measured by the value of money and should not be held responsible for failures that are largely a result of instability and poor macro-economic management of the country.
+They are victimized because our children know the names of many actors, singers, and domestic and international football players, but we have not instilled in their minds the name of any Iranian entrepreneur.
+They are victimized because in a world where everyone has become accustomed to smallness, we cannot tolerate great people.
+They are victimized because in an age when fabulous corruptions appear in succession, distinguishing a true entrepreneur from a corrupt rent-seeker is very difficult.

-They are oppressed because our tax system still has not realized that entrepreneurs bear the heavy burden of unemployment benefits for the workforce on their shoulders, lifting it from the government’s back.
-They are oppressed because our insurance and banking system still does not know that during economic recession, they should rise to support entrepreneurs, not increase pressure to recover entrepreneurs’ debts and render them grounded, prosecuted, and imprisoned.
-They are oppressed because our judiciary does not know that imprisoning an entrepreneur is like destroying an ancient artifact on which years and enormous costs have been spent.
-They are oppressed because, contrary to the entire world, the bankruptcy law in this land has become an abandoned, superficial, and ineffective law, and as a result, when an entrepreneur fails in their risky path, they are condemned to ruin and will not be allowed to start anew.
-They are oppressed because our people still do not distinguish between negligence and guilt in their judgment of them, and when an entrepreneur fails, instead of pointing the finger of accusation at the external circumstances and factors that led the entrepreneur to failure, they point it at the entrepreneur themselves.
-They are oppressed because our governments inject their political purposes into their treatment of entrepreneurs as well.
+They are victimized because our tax system still has not realized that entrepreneurs bear the heavy burden of unemployment benefits on behalf of governments and place it on their own shoulders.
+They are victimized because our insurance and banking system still does not know that during economic recession they should support entrepreneurs rather than increase pressure to recover entrepreneurs’ debts and ground them, prosecute them, and imprison them.
+They are victimized because our judiciary does not know that imprisoning an entrepreneur is like destroying an ancient artifact on which years and enormous costs have been spent to build.
+They are victimized because, contrary to the entire world, the bankruptcy law in this land has become an abandoned, formal, and ineffective law, and as a result, when an entrepreneur fails on his risky path, he is doomed to destruction and will not be allowed to start again.
+They are victimized because our people in their judgment of them still do not distinguish between fault and culpability, and if an entrepreneur fails, instead of pointing the finger of accusation at the conditions and external factors that led the entrepreneur to failure, they point it at the entrepreneur himself.
+They are victimized because our governments inject their political purposes into their dealings with entrepreneurs.

-And finally, our entrepreneurs are oppressed because our universities still do not feel the responsibility to pave the way for public opinion to advance entrepreneurs toward blessed horizons and do not use their knowledge to correct and strengthen entrepreneurial performance.
-Let us not forget that eighty years have passed since the founding of our university system, yet we have still not established any department for teaching, strengthening, and advising entrepreneurs.
+And finally, our entrepreneurs are victimized because our universities still do not feel the responsibility to pave and prepare the ground of public opinion for entrepreneurs to advance toward blessed horizons, and do not apply their knowledge toward correcting and strengthening entrepreneurial performance.
+Let us not forget that eighty years have passed since the establishment of our university system, yet we have not established a single field for teaching, strengthening, and advising entrepreneurs.

-May the soul of the late Musa Khani rest in peace, for in the course of his entrepreneurial activities, he experienced the pain of all these social, political, legal, and scientific disorders and deficiencies on his body and endured them miserably and in silence until death granted him relief.
-We regard him as a symbol of the oppression of entrepreneurship in Iran.
-Let us be certain that as long as the system of governance in this country does not think of a measure and design a mechanism to support, restore the dignity of, and celebrate entrepreneurs like the late Musa Khani, entrepreneurship in this land will not take root.
-We can be assured that as long as we do not restore the dignity of and celebrate an economic warrior like the late Musa Khani and do not erect his statue in our city square or name a street in his memory, entrepreneurship will never take root in this land.
-May his soul be at peace and his path be filled with travelers.
+May the soul of the late Musa Khani rest in peace, for in the course of his entrepreneurial activity he experienced all the suffering of these social, political, legal, and scientific disorders and shortcomings on his person and bore them unjustly and in silence until death granted him relief.
+We know him as a symbol of the victimization of entrepreneurship in Iran.
+Let there be no doubt that as long as the system of governance in this country does not think of measures for supporting, rehabilitating, and honoring entrepreneurs like the late Musa Khani, and does not design a mechanism, entrepreneurship in this land will not take root.
+Let us be certain that as long as we do not rehabilitate and honor the economic fighter like the late Musa Khani and do not erect his statue in the town square or name a street after him, entrepreneurship will never take root in this land.
+May his soul rest in peace and his path be well-traveled.

-Farrokhroo Parsa, who was born in Qom in 1922, was initially a biology teacher and later completed her medical studies.
-During the tenure of Prime Minister Amir Abbas Hoveyda, she was appointed as Minister of Education.
-She improved the state of education in Iranian schools and the education of Iranian girls.
+Farkhrou Parsa, who was born in Qom in 1922, was initially a biology teacher and later completed his education in medicine, and during the premiership of Amir Abbas Hoveyda was appointed as Minister of Education.
+He improved the state of education in Iranian schools and education for Iranian girls.

-In late February 1980, Farrokhroo Parsa was arrested.
-The Islamic Revolutionary Court, chaired by Sadegh Khalkhali, tried her on charges such as “spreading corruption in the Ministry of Education and assisting the expansion of immorality in education and effective cooperation with SAVAK and the expulsion of revolutionary educators from the Ministry of Culture of Iran” and sentenced her to death.
+In late February 1980, Farkhrou Parsa was arrested.
+The Revolutionary Court, under the presidency of Sadegh Khalkhali, tried him on charges such as “creating corruption in the Ministry of Education and promoting indecency in education and effective cooperation with SAVAK and expelling revolutionary educators from the Ministry of Culture of Iran” and sentenced him to death.

-The Islamic Revolutionary Court referred to SAVAK documents and claimed that Farrokhroo Parsa, in a gathering of directors of religious schools, had criticized the hijab of female administrators and insulted veiled administrators.
-Farrokhroo Parsa denied this claim and said: “In that meeting, I spoke about women’s hijab, saying that the hijab should not prevent women’s social activities.
-At that time, girls in religious schools did not participate in sporting activities at all.
-In all my circulars, I invited women to wear heavy clothing and observe hijab.”
+The Revolutionary Court referred to SAVAK documents and claimed that Farkhrou Parsa had criticized the headscarves of female school administrators in a meeting of religious school administrators and insulted the veiled administrators.
+Farkhrou Parsa denied this claim and said: “In that meeting, I said regarding women’s headscarves that the headscarf should not prevent women’s social activities.
+At that time, girls in religious schools did not participate in sports activities at all.
+In all my circulars, I urged women to wear heavy clothing and with proper headscarves.”

-Another charge against her was an attempt to remove religious instruction books and Qur’anic education from Iranian schools.
-In response to this charge, Farrokhroo Parsa had said: “At that time, we invited people like Dr. Mohammad Javad Bahonar and Ayatollah Barqi to cooperate with this ministry in preparing and translating lessons of religious instruction and the Qur’an and to provide the necessary books.”
+Another charge against him was attempting to remove religious instruction books and Quran education from Iranian schools.
+In response to this charge, Farkhrou Parsa had said: “At that time, people like Dr. Mohammad Javad Bahonar and Ayatollah Barghi were invited to cooperate with this ministry in preparing and translating religious education lessons and the Quran, and to prepare the necessary books.”

-Before she was executed, she wrote in her will: “The court makes a great distinction between women and men.
+Before his execution, he wrote in his will: “The court makes a great distinction between women and men.
 I hope the future will be better for women.”

-Ritual washers refused to wash the body of Farrokhroo Parsa, who had been executed for being declared a “corrupter on earth.”
-The women of her family washed her body.
-Three bullets had struck her beneath the chest and exited through her back.
+Ritual washers of the dead refused to wash the body of Farkhrou Parsa, who had been executed under the charge of spreading corruption on earth.
+The women of his family washed his body.
+Three bullets had hit below his chest and exited from the back of his body.

-According to reports, he was the 290th richest person in the world.
-Mah-Afrid Amirkhosravi’s initial business activity began with running a dairy farm with his brothers in 2005 and 2006.
-He, who had also served in military service until 1993, had founded this livestock unit using quick-return plans.
-The continuation of his activities was accompanied by the misuse of these loans and led him to commit financial corruption.
-Additionally, the initial capital of “Amir Mansour Aria Investment Development Company” on June 19, 2006, was equivalent to 50 million tomans, which according to the minutes of the company’s board of directors meeting on December 20, 2008, increased to 20 billion tomans.
+According to a report, he was the two hundred and ninetieth richest person in the world.
+Mah-Afreed Amir Khosravi’s initial activities began with running a dairy farm with his brothers in 2005 and 2006.
+He, who had also served in military service until 1993, had established this livestock unit using quick-return plans.
+Continuation of his activities was accompanied by misuse of these loans and led him to engage in financial corruption.
+Similarly, the initial capital of the “Amir Mansour Aria Capital Development Company” on June 28, 2006 was equal to 50 million tomans, which according to the minutes of the board of directors meeting of the same company on November 30, 2008 increased to 20 billion tomans.

-Amir Mansour Aria Investment Development Company in 2010, in implementing Article 44 of the Iranian Constitution, through suspicious actions, was able to purchase 94.96 percent of Lorestan Machinery Manufacturing shares, 95.2 percent of Iran Steel Industrial Group shares, 95 percent of Railway Technical Construction Engineering shares (Traverse), and 39.5 percent of Aksin Steel Khuzestan shares.
+In 2010, the Amir Mansour Aria Capital Development Company, in line with implementing Article 44 of the Iranian Constitution, through suspicious measures, was able to purchase 94.96% of the shares of Lorestan Machinery Manufacturing, 95.2% of the shares of the Iran Steel Industrial Group, 95% of the shares of Railway Technical Line Engineering and Infrastructure (Travers), and 39.5% of the shares of Aceshin Steel Khuzestan.

-Some of the subsidiary companies of “Amir Mansour Aria Investment Development” are as follows:
+Some of the subsidiary companies of “Amir Mansour Aria Capital Development” are as follows:

 pastedGraphic.png

-The brothers Amirkhosravi named Mah-Afrid, Mehrgan, Masoud, and Mardavij were the principal figures constituting this group.
+The brothers Amir Khosravi by names Mah-Afreed, Mehregan, Masoud, and Mardavieh are the principal figures constituting this group.

-Additionally, the spouses of the four aforementioned brothers named Sara Khosravi, Tooba Abdollahzadeh Siahkali, Farshideh Tahvildari Akbari, and Thuraya Afsordeh participated in economic activities, particularly in the ownership of company shares, and consequently, the properties of these individuals were seized and frozen by the country’s judiciary.
-Mehrgan Amirkhosravi and his wife Tooba Abdollahzadeh Siahkali have been living in Montreal, Canada since last summer and hoped for permanent residence in that country, but Canada’s immigration authority did not accept this couple’s request for residence.
+Similarly, the wives of the above four brothers by names Sara Khosravi, Touba Abdollahzadeh Siahkali, Farshideh Tahvildar Akbari, and Soraya Afsordid participated in economic activities and especially in the ownership of company shares, and therefore the assets of these individuals have been seized and confiscated by the judiciary of the country.
+Mehregan Amir Khosravi and his wife Touba Abdollahzadeh Siahkali have been residing in Montreal, Canada since last summer and hoped for permanent residence in that country, but Canada’s immigration office did not accept this couple’s residence application.

-In late 2010, he obtained the approval of the Central Bank to establish a bank named “Aria Bank” and in March of the same year, he undertook subscription procedures and then published a job recruitment announcement.
+In late 2010, he obtained the approval of the Central Bank to establish a bank named “Aria Bank” and in March of that year proceeded with underwriting and then publishing a job vacancy announcement.
 However, in August 2011, the Central Bank revoked the bank’s operating license.

 Embezzlement

-He was the main suspect in the embezzlement of three thousand billion tomans from Bank Saderat Iran and was arrested on August 5, 2011.
+He was the main accused in the embezzlement of three thousand billion tomans from Bank Saderat Iran, for which he was arrested on August 6, 2011.

 Special Facilities

-Another charge against him was the use of 400 billion tomans in facilities from Bank Melli, which were provided without any documents or mortgages.
-This amount was separate from the embezzlement through the opening of letters of credit.
+Another charge against him was the use of 400 billion tomans in facilities from the National Bank, which were provided without any documents or collateral.
+This amount, apart from embezzlement through letter of credit opening.

 Land Grabbing

-230 hectares of land in Kish and hundreds of hectares of land in Kashanak, Tehran, were allocated to him at a price of 16 rials per square meter.
+230 hectares of land in Kish and hundreds of hectares of land in Kashanak, Tehran were placed at his disposal at the price of 16 rials per square meter.

-Finally, after the court’s verdict was issued, in the early morning of June 24, 2014, Mah-Afrid Khosravi’s death sentence was carried out.
-Accordingly, the General and Revolutionary Prosecutor’s Office of Tehran announced that the death sentence of the condemned prisoner Mah-Afrid Amirkhosravi, son of Mansour, was executed on Saturday morning, the 24th of Khordad, 1393 (June 24, 2014) at Evin Prison.
-This sentence was carried out three days after Mah-Afrid Khosravi’s lawyer announced his letter to Ayatollah Sayed Ali Khamenei.
+Finally, after the issuance of the court’s verdict, at dawn on June 24, 2014, the execution order of Mah-Afreed Khosravi was carried out.
+Accordingly, the General and Revolutionary Prosecutor’s Office of Tehran announced that the death sentence of the convicted Mah-Afreed Amir Khosravi, son of Mansour, was carried out early Saturday morning, the twenty-fourth of Khordad 1393, at Evin Prison.
+This sentence was carried out three days after Mah-Afreed Khosravi’s lawyer reported that he had written a letter to Seyyed Ali Khamenei.

-Considering these charges and such economic progress, and the immediate and uninterrupted execution, it is certain that state interests and secrets were again in danger.
-And we must all know that such actions are only characteristic of a corrupt regime that, by treating capitalists and entrepreneurs as playthings, carries out massive embezzlements and rent-seeking in such a way that there is no trace of the regime’s officials and corrupt government.
+Given these accusations as well as such economic advancement, and also the immediate and uninterrupted execution of him, it is certain that once again the interests and secrets of state officials were at risk.
+And all of us must know that such actions are only the product of a corrupt regime that, by making playthings of capitalists and entrepreneurs, engages in massive embezzlement and rent-seeking in such a way that no trace remains of the regime’s officials and corrupt government.

 Those Accused of Embezzlement in Iran